 Progress in 2024 We met all governance requirements including our fourth compliance statement to the Charities Regulator.
 Through widespread consultations and lots of research and meetings, we developed our next Strategic Plan 2025-2027.

-Looking to 2025 We will ensure we continue to meet all governance requirements including to the Charity Regulator, the Companies Registration Office, our funders and the Standards in Public Office Commission (SIPO.
+Looking to 2025 We will ensure we continue to meet all governance requirements including to the Charity Regulator, the Companies Registration Office, our funders and the Standards in Public Office Commission (SIPO).
 We will implement our new Strategy, developing a suite of dropdown strategies across the organisation.

 Objective: Securing stable funding to meet the increasing demand for our family support services